 This is especially true for small businesses.

 A 2018 report by Hiscox found that it takes small businesses longer to recover from a cyberattack, which means more disruption and revenue loss.

 In other words, call the experts, and the sooner you start, the better.

 Cybersecurity in IoT is absolutely vital, according to Steffen Sorrell, a Principal Analyst at Juniper Research.

-	The first stage for companies is building security from the ground up and focus on the fundamentals.
+The first stage for companies is building security from the ground up and focusing on the fundamentals.

-	That means assessing what kind of risks the devices and the networks are involved in.
+That means assessing the risks the devices and the networks are involved in.

 For smaller businesses or businesses that are not overly familiar with security best practices, the best way forward is to bring in some third-party expertise to assess risk and provide them with the best solution to move forward.

 Technology that can be implemented to improve IoT security involves several solutions.